DataFire/Integrations/integrations/generated/netlicensing/README.md

   * number `string`: New license template number (update).
   * name `string`: Name for the licensed item
   * active `boolean`: If set to 'false', the license template is disabled.
 Licensee can not obtain any new licenses off this license template.
-  * licenseType `array`: type of licenses created from this license template.
-Supported types: FEATURE, TIMEVOLUME, FLOATING
+  * licenseType `string`: type of licenses created from this license template.
+Supported types: FEATURE, TIMEVOLUME, FLOATING, QUANTITY
   * timeVolume `string`: Mandatory for 'TIMEVOLUME' license type.
+  * timeVolumePeriod `string`: For 'TIMEVOLUME' license type.
   * maxSessions `string`: Mandatory for 'FLOATING' license type.
   * price `number`: Price for the license.
 If >0, it must always be accompanied by the currency specification.
   * currency `string`: Specifies currency for the license price.
 Check data types to discover which currencies are supported.
   * automatic `boolean`: If set to 'true', every new licensee automatically gets one license out of this license template on creation.
 Automatic licenses must have their price set to 0.
   * hidden `boolean`: If set to 'true', this license template is not shown in NetLicensing Shop as offered for purchase.
   * hideLicenses `boolean`: If set to 'true', licenses from this license template are not visible to the end customer, but participate in validation.
+  * quantity `string`: Mandatory for 'Pay-per-Use' license model.

 #### Output
 * output [netlicensing](#netlicensing)